Changing courses or provider

 How do I apply for a transfer to another course?

-After you accept an offer of place in another course, you should withdraw from your current course via the Student Portal.
+After you accept an offer of place in another course, you should withdraw from your current course via my.unimelb.

-When you have completed your enrolment in the new course, you will receive a new Confirmation of Enrolment (COE).
-The University will notify the Department of Immigration and Border Protection (DIBP) of the changes in your enrolment, however please note that:
+Once you have accepted the new offer, you will receive a new Confirmation of Enrolment (CoE).
+The University will notify the Department of Home Affairs of the changes in your enrolment.

 - If your student visa is only valid for part of the duration of your new course, you should renew your student visa within a few weeks before it expires.